 Alex Tait and Benedict Pringle have set up an independent not for profit The Coalition for Reform in Political Advertising advocating modernising the rules around political advertising.
-For up to date news on this initiative please visit https://reformpoliticaladvertising.org/blog/
+To read more about the background to this initiative please visit https://reformpoliticaladvertising.org/background/

 Last month MP Damian Collins called for a code for political advertising to be in place by the next elections in May 2019.
 This is what the Coalition for Reform in Political Advertising thinks it could look like.

 We live in turbulent political times and would like to play our part in moving this deadline forward if possible, in view of the possibility of other elections being called in the meantime.

 When we started the Coalition for Reform in Political Advertising last May there was, as far as we know, no comprehensive plan for political advertising reform.
 Since then several sets of advisory recommendations have appeared, from the Independent Commission on Referendums, the Electoral Commission, and in an interim report from the parliamentary Digital, Culture, Media and Sport (DCMS) Committee’s Inquiry on Disinformation and ‘Fake News’.
 Some of these recommendations support what we’ve been advocating, and some are broader in scope than our four-point plan.

 As we’ve mentioned before, we chose a four-point plan to advocate four key interventions that would have the greatest impact but also be most likely to achieve consensus.
 In the light of Damian Collins’ call and of the other, sometimes contradictory, recommendations that have emerged, we would like to move forward by proposing a systematisation of the various recommendations and what the code should cover.
 Damian’s article in Campaign where he called for the code can be read here.